redox-os/tfs/spec.md

 For every 2048 chunk, a 16 KiB chunk containing the checksums of the next 2048 chunks, stored sequentially from lower to higher, is injected.

 The first 128 bits of the virtual disk is a typed pointer to the dirty chunk (a chunk whose checksum has not been updated yet).
 Before a chunk is written, this number must be set to the chunk's number, in order to make sure the state can be restored if it crashed.
-When the checksum is written this number is set to 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF.
+When the checksum is written this number is set to the nil pointer.
 On startup, the number is read and the respective chunk's checksum is updated.

 ### Checksum algorithm